Cordial Deconstruction

 Prop (In)Convenience Theater Review: Flash Forward, “The Gift”

-Posted by cordialdeconstruction on November 5, 2009
+Posted by Karl Withakay on November 5, 2009

 In Tonight’s Episode of Flash Forward, “The Gift”, three undercover FBI agents are attempting to gain entry to a meeting of the underground Blue Hand club.
 In an entry room outside the main area, an elderly man meets them and puts a revolver on the table and asks them, “Who’s gonna play?”
 To clarify what he’s asking, the man picks up the revolver, puts the barrel under his chin and pulls the trigger (no gunshot), puts the gun back on the table, and repeats his question, indicating one of the undercover FBI agents must do the same and play Russian roulette for them to gain entry.